gmlewis/bible-codes/TheLittleBook.md

 I counsel one and I counsel all, even Christ Jesus your eternal Lord!
 Receive my Words and gain wisdom and understanding, for your true selves are an eternal mystery hid in God himself that is about to be fully revealed.
 You will very soon find yourself standing in the very throne room of Yahweh, even our Father, and he eagerly awaits and longs for your presence right now, even from eternities past.
 And the great halls in heaven are prepared for your arrival and the tables are set and the wedding of the Bridegroom to his Bride is at hand and my bride has made herself ready and I will receive them to myself and forevermore will they ever be with me in everlasting covenant and they will do many mighty works of which has not entered into the hearts of men at this time.
 And so Yahweh the great eternal and everlasting God has readied and prepared many things for you, and I, Christ Jesus the elevated and ascended Lord have your reward in my hand even for my faithful.
 And the host of heaven eagerly await your presence and into heavenly and everlasting reward you will now go.
 So fear not because your lives are now to be revealed and at any second now the last trumpet will sound, are you ready for my appearing my little ones?
 For it is nearer than you imagine and time between then and now is inconsequential and serves the everlasting purposes of Yahweh the great eternal God!
 Do you not know?
 Or have you not heard, that the everlasting God, the Lord has created the ends of the earth?
 He neither faints, nor is weary and there is no searching of his understanding
-I am he who speak of things that are to come as if though they have happened I am he who has called you to eternal life and sealed you with the seal of the everlasting God!
+I am he who speak of things that are to come as if though they have happened I am he who has called you to eternal life and sealed you with the seal of the everlasting God!
-I am the chief cornerstone of which the entire building rests I am Yeshua HaMashiach and I will yet save Jacob!
+I am the chief cornerstone of which the entire building rests I am Yeshua HaMashiach and I will yet save Jacob!
-I am the just and justifier of all who believe on my mighty name!
+I am the just and justifier of all who believe on my mighty name!
 Behold!
 I have sent these Words by me servant and by my servant have these words been sent!
 Keep yourselves pure my faithful, and don’t allow your hands to get dirty!
 Continue to wash yourselves in my atoning blood that you may stand before me newly created and pure as a virgin for I have washed you in my atoning blood.
 Look to the skies!
 My signs are given worldwide now and they are in the heavens and they are all over the earth and the birth-pangs are non-stop.
 Your full redemption is here, only stand firm and faithful to the end, for yours is an everlasting end of which eternity await!